These are the menstrual symptoms you need to stop ignoring. Period.

 Talking with your doctor is always the best way to find the underlying cause of your symptoms.
 What’s most important is that you don’t ignore them or brush them off as “just part of being a woman”.
 Only you know what’s normal for you; so trust your gut.
 Period.

-Comment: What is your worst experience on your period?
+Join the conversation: What is your worst experience on your period?